 Research from McKinsey confirms that diversity leads to better financial results, competitive advantage, employee satisfaction, and other success factors.
-But a Deloitte report shows that most organizations aren’t prepared to deliver on that promise.
+But most organizations aren’t prepared to deliver on that promise.

 All too often, people with differences feel required to assimilate to be accepted.
 They adopt “covering” behaviors in the face of the dominant culture’s norms, suppressing their own natural actions and responses.
 Not assimilating can mean being judged as uncooperative or a poor fit, and possibly being forced out of a position or becoming unhappy enough to leave.

 Unfortunately, whenever we exclude the possibility of people’s participation as their natural selves, whether through omission or commission, we don’t just lose out on their potential.
 We also harm our institutions, and undercut the productivity and growth of our entire society.

 Even if progressive corporate leadership or human resources groups work hard to support inclusion, the focus tends to be on workplace activities and accomplishing certain outcomes: getting more women on the board, making reasonable accommodations for employees with physical disabilities, or looking for people of color as “diversity hires.”